leangjia/blender_docs/trunk/blender_docs/manual/getting_started/installing/linux.rst

    snap install blender

 Installing from this method has a benefit that updates to Blender are automatically installed.
-Blender from Snap should have a more consitent distribution then individual package managers.
+Blender from Snap should have a more consistent distribution then individual package managers.

 Running from the Terminal